polinnno/Exam-Predictor/README.md

 [![▶ LAUNCH APP](https://img.shields.io/badge/▶%20LAUNCH%20APP-026e00?style=for-the-badge)](https://exam-predictor-z4cw.onrender.com)

 This project is a web application designed to predict how well a student might perform on an exam based on personal study habits, mental health indicators, and subjective experiences.
-Built using Python and Flask, it shows a practical use-case of machine learning models in everyday tools.
 ![index](model/results/exam.png)

 ## What Does It Do?